microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/educationsynchronizationprofile.md

 | **profileStatus** | [educationSynchronizationProfileStatus](educationsynchronizationprofilestatus.md) | The synchronization status. |

 ## JSON representation
-The following is a JSON representation of a **synchronizationProfile**.
+The following is a JSON representation of the **educationSynchronizationProfile** resource.

 <!-- {
   "blockType": "resource",